thewrightbrandon/All_The_Feels_Django/README.md

     - Properly deployed to Heroku with some bumps but we were more stressed in the begin of project week.
   - May 28 2021
     - Deployed some migrations to Heroku to include our comment model.
 Back End functional.
+  - May 29 2021
+    - Added a another model and established a one-to-many relationship.